joycechew/joycechew.github.io/_pages/about.md

   - /about.html
 ---

 I am a third year PhD student studying applied mathematics at UCLA.
 I work with Professor Deanna Needell, and I am supported by the NSF Graduate Research Fellowship.
 Previously, I attended Calvin University, where I obtained bachelor's degrees in mathematics and chemistry, with a minor in computer science.
-I am broadly interested in the mathematics of data science; I am currently working on stochastic iterative methods for tensors and manifold- and graph-based methods for high dimensional biological data.
+I am broadly interested in the mathematics of data science; I am currently working on various projects related to machine learning on manifolds.
+I am also interested in issues of bias in machine learning.

 Contact Information
 =====